Understand Your Joint Surgery Options

 Pros: Results should last a lifetime, though revisions are often needed.
 People who have weight-bearing joints fused can often safely take part in high-impact physical activities.

-Cons: Fusing joints eliminates their motion and reduces flexibility.
+Cons: Fusing joints reduces their motion and flexibility.
 It also changes the joint’s normal biomechanics, which can put stress on surrounding joints and often leads to arthritis in other areas as well as chronic pain.
 It should never be a treatment for low back pain.
 Physical therapy and exercise are more effective, with no serious complications.

 Total Joint Replacement (TJR), or Total Joint Arthroplasty

 The damaged joint is replaced with an implant that mimics the motion of the natural joint.
 Implants are made from combinations of metal, plastic and/or ceramic components.